Quantitative PAT with simplified $P_N$ approximation: Reconstruction under approximation

 we immediately find out

 From the result of Theorem~\ref{THM:1}, the stability estimate now can be formulated as

 \end{proof}

 \begin{remark} It is possible to improve the above estimate by using a sharper bounded for the Frobenius norm $\|R\|_F$ in Lemma~\ref{LEM:FRO}.
 The simple bounds~\eqref{EQ:LAMBDA} and~\eqref{EQ:BOUND} are not sharp for the smallest singular value of $R$, see Fig~\ref{FIG:SVD}.
-It seems possible to achieve better estimate through the calculation of $R^{-1}$'s Frobenius norm by following the technique in~\cite{tyrtyshnikov1992singular}.
-Use the Wielandt-Hoffman theorem, we can also deduce that $R$ and the Cauchy-Toeplitz matrix with $(i,j)$-entry as $ \frac{1/\pi}{i-j+\frac{1}{2}}$ share the equally distributed singular values, i.e., $R$'s singular values have a cluster at $1$, see~\cite{tyrtyshnikov1991cauchy}. \end{remark}
+It seems possible to achieve better estimate through the calculation of $R^{-1}$'s Frobenius norm by following the technique in~\cite{tyrtyshnikov1992singular}. \end{remark}

 \begin{remark} As $N\to\infty$, the above result shows that the stability estimate's constant will also grow to infinity, this seems to give a negative answer to the uniqueness for qPAT with the radiative transport equation.
 However, such estimate is only meant for the worst case, since the boundary source could be chosen arbitrarily.
 In practice, if the source function $f$ is sufficiently smooth, the datum with respect to the $SP_N$ model $H = \Upsilon\sigma_{a}\bs_1\cdot \Phi$ will converge rapidly and the high order modes will decay sufficiently fast, which could counter the growth in the constant.
 This will be the future work. \end{remark} {\bf{Reconstruction of $\Upsilon$ only.}} Suppose the coefficients $\sigma_a, \sigma_s$ are known and $\Upsilon$ is unknown, then the $SP_N$ equation system is completely known and $\Phi$ could be uniquely solved, so we can reconstruct $\Upsilon$ explicitly by